-13. THE SIMPSONS – Simpsons Roasting On An Open Fire
+13. The Simpsons – Simpsons Roasting On An Open Fire

-USA/Season 1/1989Aired on Foxdirected by David Silverman, written by Mimi Pond
+directed by David Silverman, written by Mimi Pond

 The Simpson family didn’t celebrate Christmas too often during the so-called “golden age” of the show: of the first ten seasons, just three episodes featured Christmas prominently (with an honourable mention to season 4’s “Mr Plow,” which featured plenty of snow but no festivities).
 What a triumvirate, though: there’s “Marge Be Not Proud,” in which Bart steals video game Bonestorm from the local Try’N’Save; there’s “Miracle On Evergreen Terrace,” which sees Bart accidentally burn down the Simpson family tree; and there’s the series’ first-ever episode, “Simpsons Roasting On An Open Fire,” the finest of the lot.
 Early Simpsons looks a little different from what the show would later become, the animation style and character designs not yet refined.
 But in tone and content, it’s a show that sets the template for what’s to come, subversive and sharply funny.